Diseases & Conditions

 Your doctor will also order imaging studies to help diagnose the fracture.

-Most fractures can be seen on a routine plain x-ray.
-A stress fracture, however, may start as a tiny crack in the bone and may not be visible on a first x-ray.
+Most fractures can be seen on a routine X-ray.
+A stress fracture, however, may start as a tiny crack in the bone and may not be visible on a first X-ray.

 Magnetic Resonance Imaging (MRI) scans.
-If your doctor suspects a stress fracture but cannot see it on a plain x-ray, he or she may recommend an MRI scan.
-This type of study uses a magnetic field and radio waves to create a computerized image of your foot.
+If your doctor suspects a stress fracture but cannot see it on an X-ray, they may recommend an MRI scan.

-More sensitive than an x-ray, an MRI can detect changes in the bone that may indicate a fracture.
-Unlike an x-ray, there is no radiation with an MRI.
-The study takes 40 minutes to do, however, and has to be scheduled separately from your doctor's visit.
+More sensitive than an X-ray, an MRI can detect changes in the bone that may indicate a fracture.
+Unlike an X-ray, there is no radiation with an MRI.

-Treatment for a toe or forefoot fracture depends upon:
+Treatment for a toe or forefoot fracture depends on:

 - The location of the injury